Dos and Don'ts of Grosvenor Park – including why BBQs are banned

-Chester's beautiful Grosvenor Park promises to be packed this weekend as warm weather hits.
+Chester's beautiful Grosvenor Park promises to be packed again this weekend as the heatwave continues.

 The Green Flag award-winning public space is a hugely popular place for Cestrians and tourists to relax in the sun.